|Position:||Associate Head Coach|

-Entering his eighth season as an assistant coach with USF in 2014, Chris Brown has played an important role in the success of the USF women's soccer program over the last seven seasons.
+Entering his ninth season as an assistant coach with USF in 2015, Chris Brown has played an important role in the success of the USF women's soccer program over the last eight seasons.

 Brown has helped guide the Bulls to constant improvement as each season has seen the Bulls improve in almost every offensive and defensive category.
 USF bettered its numbers from the previous season in each of his first four seasons in total wins, conference wins, goals scored, points, shots on goal, goals allowed, GAA and shutouts.

 In 2012 the Bulls posted a 11-5-3 overall record and 6-2-2 record in BIG EAST play and advanced to the BIG EAST semifinals before falling to Georgetown in penalty kicks.
 USF's six conference wins tied for the most since Brown joined the staff in 2007.